PreTeXtBook/pretext/doc/guide/README.md

-1. To build LaTeX for input to `pdflatex`: cd /path/to/mathbook xsltproc -xinclude -o author-guide.tex xsl/mathbook-latex.xsl doc/author-guide/author-guide.xml
+1. To build LaTeX for input to `pdflatex`: cd /path/to/mathbook xsltproc -xinclude -o guide.tex xsl/mathbook-latex.xsl doc/guide/guide.xml
 1. And for HTML output:
         cd /path/to/mathbook
-        xsltproc -xinclude xsl/mathbook-html.xsl doc/author-guide/author-guide.xml
+        xsltproc -xinclude xsl/mathbook-html.xsl doc/guide/guide.xml
-1. You might prefer to set your default directory to someplace outside the MathBook XML distribution and include full paths to the XSL and XML files in the `xsltproc` command, so your output is not mixed in with your source.
+1. You might prefer to set your default directory to someplace outside the PreTeXt distribution and include full paths to the XSL and XML files in the `xsltproc` command, so your output is not mixed in with your source.
+1. Note, we do not include directions here for teh multiple steps necessary to have the WeBWorK examples built correctly.
+You will get an error message, but the rest of your ouput should not be affected.

 If you are contributing new material, note that there are three important elements in use.
 Please make use of them in your contribution.
 * `tag` - for element names